MCCRACKEN COUNTY, KY (KFVS) - The preschool at a church that was damaged by a tornado in McCracken County, Kentucky, reopened on Monday, March 25.

 Dr. Wes Conner, Chief Pastor of Mt.
-Zion Baptist Church, says they are still calculating the total costs it will take to repair the damaged roof and replace other property.
+Zion Baptist Church, said they were still calculating the total costs it will take to repair the damaged roof and replace other property.

-Dozens of people helped patch up the church’s worship center which is expected to still be used this Sunday for services.
+Dozens of people helped patch up the church’s worship center which was still used on Sunday for services.

-Conner says he’s grateful for the outpouring of support from the local community and beyond.
+Conner said he’s grateful for the outpouring of support from the local community and beyond.

 We talked to a sheriff’s deputy who said he was parked in the church parking lot when the tornado hit and flipped his car.